Changing Money in Uganda

 What to know before you exchange or spend

 Uganda’s local currency is the Ugandan shilling (UGX).
-The exchange rate typically hovers around UGX 3,800 per US dollar, but this may vary slightly depending on where you exchange.
+The exchange rate typically ranges between UGX 3,500–4,000 per US dollar, depending on market conditions and where you exchange.

 US dollars are widely accepted for tourism-related payments like accommodation, national park fees, and safari activities.
-However, it’s important to bring new, clean notes (issued after 2006)—worn, torn, or older bills may be rejected.
+However, it’s important to bring new, clean notes issued after 2009.
+Worn, torn, marked, or older bills are often rejected by banks and forex bureaus.

 Uganda Is Mostly a Cash Economy

 Many lodges, restaurants, and even park offices don’t accept credit or debit cards—especially in rural areas.
 Park permits and many local services must be paid in cash.
-For this reason, we strongly recommend carrying sufficient cash in both Ugandan shillings and US dollars.
+For this reason, we strongly recommend carrying sufficient cash in both Ugandan shillings and US dollars when traveling for gorilla trekking in Uganda

 Where to Exchange Money